 Miso Dark and Stormy

 This riff replaces the layered build with a whip shake, better aerating and marrying all the components.
-Appleton’s apricot and molasses really sing with the umami counterpoint, and the dark rum float gets replaced with Averna, whose bitter orange and licorice add a complex undercurrent to the affair.
+Appleton’s apricot and molasses really sing with an umami counterpoint, and the dark rum float is replaced with Averna, offering complexity by way of its bitter orange and licorice notes.

 Ingredients: